 - (1) Purpose.
-Public participation is an integral part of the department's Ecology's responsibilities under chapter 70A.305 RCW, the Model Toxics Control Act.
-The department's Ecology's goal is to provide the public with timely information and meaningful opportunities for participation that are commensurate with each site.
-The department Ecology will meet this goal through a public participation program that includes: - (a) Site-specific information on Ecology's website; - (b) A Contaminated Site Register and, if requested, site-specific electronic alerts of changes to site information; and - (c) For Ecology-conducted and Ecology-supervised remedial actions, The early planning and development of a-site-specific public participation plans;, the provision of public notices of proposed actions;, a site register; and public meetings or hearings; and the participation of regional citizens' advisory committees. - (2) Other requirements.
-In addition to the requirements in this section, other sections of this chapter contain specific notice requirements that must also be followed.
-See WAC 173-340-720 for notice requirements on an off-property conditional point of compliance and cleanup levels for groundwater flowing into nearby surface water; WAC 173-340-545 for public notice requirements for private rights of action; WAC 173-340-440 for local government notification requirements for restrictive covenants; and WAC 173-340-310 for public notice requirements for energy or interim actions required by the department as a result of an initial investigation. - (4)(2) Public notice.
-Whenever public notice of a proposed action is required by chapter 70.105D RCWunder this chapter, the department shall, at a minimum, Ecology will provide or require at least the following notice and opportunity to commentas described in this section except as specified for the biennial report in WAC 173-340-340. - (a) Notification methods. - (i) Website.
+Public participation is an integral part of Ecology's responsibilities under chapter 70A.305 RCW, the Model Toxics Control Act.
+Ecology's goal is to provide the public with timely information and meaningful opportunities for participation that are commensurate with each site.
+Ecology will meet this goal through a public participation program that includes: - (a) Site-specific information on Ecology's website; - (b) A Contaminated Site Register and, if requested, site-specific electronic alerts of changes to site information; and - (c) For Ecology-conducted and Ecology-supervised remedial actions, early planning and development of site-specific public participation plans, public notice of proposed actions, and public meetings or hearings. - (2) Public notice.
+Whenever public notice of a proposed action is required under this chapter, Ecology will provide or require at least the following notice and opportunity to comment.

+(a) Notification methods.

+- (i) Website.
 Ecology will make the proposed action publicly available on Ecology's website under subsection (5) of this section; - (ii) Electronic alert.
 If requested, Ecology will alert a person electronically of the proposed action's availability under subsection (6) of this section; - (iii) Contaminated Site Register.
-Ecology will provide notice of the proposed action's availability in the Contaminated Site Register under subsection (7) of this section. - (a)(iv) Request for Persons requesting notice.
-Notice shall Written notice must be mailed sent to persons who have made a timely request of Ecology.
-A request for notice is timely if received before or during the public comment period for the current phase of remedial action at the facilitysite.
-However, the receipt of a request for notice shall does not require the department Ecology to extend the comment period associated with the notice.
-Ecology may use an electronic alert under subsection (6) of this section to satisfy this requirement.
+Ecology will provide notice of the proposed action's availability in the Contaminated Site Register under subsection (7) of this section. - (iv) Persons requesting notice.
+Written notice must be sent to persons who have made a timely request of Ecology.
+A request for notice is timely if received before or during the public comment period for the current phase of remedial action at the site.
+However, the receipt of a request for notice does not require Ecology to extend the comment period associated with the notice.
+Ecology may use an electronic alert under subsection (6) of this section to satisfy this requirement. - (v) Persons residing within potentially affected vicinity.
+Written notice must be sent to persons residing within the potentially affected vicinity of the proposed action.
+The potentially affected vicinity includes all property within and contiguous to the site and any other area that Ecology determines to be directly affected by the proposed action. - (vi) Appropriate news media.
+Written notice of the proposed action must be sent to any news media that Ecology determines to be appropriate.
+Ecology may consider how a news medium compares with the newspaper of largest circulation in terms of: Audience reached; timeliness; adequacy in conveying the particular information in the notice; cost; or other relevant factors.

-- (b)(v) MailPersons residing within potentially affected vicinity.
-Notice shallWritten notice must be mailedsent to persons who resideresiding within the potentially affected vicinity of the proposed action.
-The potentially affected vicinity-shall includes all property within and contiguous to the site and any other area that the departmentEcology determines to be directly affected by the proposed action. - (d)(vi) OtherAppropriate news media.
-Written Nnotice of the proposed action shallmust be mailedsent to any other news media that the departmentEcology determines to be appropriate.
-The departmentEcology may consider how a news medium compares with the newspaper of largest circulation in terms of: Audience reached; timeliness; adequacy in conveying the particular information in the notice; cost; or other relevant factors. - (c)(vii) Newspaper publication.
-If required under chapter 70A.305 RCW or by Ecology, written Nnotice of the proposed action shallmust be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by the departmentEcology.
+(vii) Newspaper publication.
+If required under chapter 70A.305 RCW or by Ecology, written notice of the proposed action must be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by Ecology.